Virginia State Subsidy Profile

 1. How does Virginia define special needs to determine eligibility?

-The child must be under 18 years of age, in the custody of a local department of social services or a licensed child placing agency at the time the petition for adoption is filed, legally free for adoption through termination of all parental rights, and placed by the agency with the prospective adoptive family for the purpose of adoption.
+The child must be under 18 years of age, in the custody of a local department of social services (LDSS) or a licensed child placing agency (LCPA) at the time the petition for adoption is filed, legally free for adoption through termination of all parental rights, and placed by the agency with the prospective adoptive family for the purpose of adoption.

 - Physical, mental, or emotional condition existing prior to legal adoption